 Procedures and Tasks: TwinCATS is working with consultants to prepare two special studies: The Napier Avenue Corridor Study and the Berrien Countywide Public Transit Integration Service Plan.
-The Berrien Countywide Public Transit Integration Service Plan was started in FY 2016 and is expected to be completed in FY 2018.
-The Napier Corridor Study is in its initial stage and the timeline is still being finalized.
-While the plans and studies themselves are being prepared by consultants, staff will assist the consultant by doing the following:
+The Berrien Countywide Public Transit Integration Service Plan was started in FY 2016 and will be completed in FY 2018.